jiashenggu/note/interview/technical.md

 ## Compensation expectation (≈ 20 seconds)

 What matters most is the scope of the problems I can solve and the caliber of the team.

+# Question
+## balance real data and simulated data
+I would like to know how you handle the balance between real data and simulated data?